Morgan Stanley ups Facebook IPO share cap to 5,000

 "I am sure they were getting calls," said Alois Pirker, research director at Aite Group LLC.
 "One of the advantages of being a lead underwriter is that you get preferential treatment.
 I am sure there were some wealthy individuals who were wondering if it would be better to be with Merrill Lynch."

-Facebook has 33 underwriters for the IPO, led by Morgan Stanley, JPMorgan Chase & Co and Goldman Sachs Group Inc.
+Facebook has 33 underwriters for the IPO, led by Morgan Stanley, JPMorgan Chase & Co (JPM.N) and Goldman Sachs Group Inc (GS.N).

 (Editing by Gary Hill and Andre Grenon)